 - 3.1.
-This Guideline encompasses the APIs of new products for registration and current/ existing registered products.
+This Guideline encompasses the final APIs of new products for registration and current/exist in registered products.
 This is applicable to all pharmaceutical products (excluding traditional products, veterinary products, and health supplement products) both locally manufactured and imported. - 3.2.
 Biological active substances and immunological active substances are excluded from the scope of this Guideline.
 Please refer to relevant guidelines available for Biologics. - 3.3.
 APIs used in products for export only (FEO) are exempted from the requirement for submission of the Drug Master File (DMF) and Certification of Suitability (CEP) in the product application. - 3.4.
-The API information required as in this guideline is only applicable for final APIs and not API intermediates. - 3.5.
-Separate registration of the APIs is not a requirement for the purpose of product registration.
+Premixing of API is part of the product manufacturing process; therefore information on premixed API should be submitted under Part II-P. Submission for Part II-S solely includes information on API only. - 3.5.
+Separate registration of the API is not requirement for the purpose of product registration.
 However, the required technical documentation pertaining to each API should be submitted with the new product registration application. - 3.6.
 Assessment of an API will be performed once submission of a new product registration application has been done. - 3.7.
 Assessment of an API will also be performed for a registered product prior to a product renewal application (as stated in item 1.3).